Genoveva PUSKAS

 Research Interests / Recherches

 Genoveva Puskás holds a PhD in linguistics from the University of Geneva.
-She was a Visiting Fellow Researcher at the University of California in Santa Cruz during the academic year 1998-1999 and a Visiting Professor at McGill University (Montréal) in 2006-2007.
+She was a Visiting Fellow Researcher at the University of California in Santa Cruz during the academic year 1998-1999, a Visiting Professor at McGill University (Montréal) in 2006-2007 and a Visiting Professor at the University of New Mexico in 2019.
 She joined the English Department as chargée d'enseignement, and was Maître d'Enseignement et de Recherche before being appointed to her current position as an Associate Professor in English Linguistics.
 She also teaches in the Linguistics Department.
 Her main research domains are syntax, the syntax-semantics interface and Finno-Ugric languages.
-More specifically, her research activities include the syntax and semantics of negation and quantification in a comparative approach, the syntax and semantics of left peripheral phenomena in Hungarian, such as Topic, Focus, wh-questions and Contrastive Topic, and more recently, the syntax of subjunctive clauses.
-Between 2001 and 2005, she was Principal Investigator of a Swiss National Foundation (SNF) project on the interaction between quantification and negation in various languages, including English, French, Bellinzonese, and Hungarian.
-As of October 2009, she is PI of a SNF funded project on a cross-linguistic approach to the syntactic properties of subjunctive.
+More specifically, her research activities include the syntax and semantics of negation and quantification in a comparative approach, the syntax and semantics of left peripheral phenomena in Hungarian, such as Topic, Focus, wh-questions and Contrastive Topic, the syntax of subjunctive clauses, modality and, more recently, case and cased clauses.

 Publications